nathanialaodell/skeetersweeper/README.md

 ------------------------------------------------------------------------

 > [!NOTE]
-> .tif files created using this function range from ~500kb to 2mb per day, state, and variable.
+> This function only has the functionality to extract data from the United States.

 Currently, the R 'prism' package does not have an option to download daily climate variables at 800m resolution.
 This function works around this by using command line operations within R to scrape their web service.

+First, the user specifies which variables they want to download from the PRISM webservice, the date range, and whether or not they want to crop these climate variables to a spacial extent (such as state boundaries).
+The workflow is as follows for index i in a provided date range:

+1) Download the file to the user-specified path by pasting the date into a base URL
+2) Unzip the file and remove all files without a .bil or .hdr extension.
+Optionally, delete the .zip after extraction
+3) Temporarily load the .bil into R as a raster file
+4) If applicable, crop the raster to a spacial extent
+5) Save the raster as a .tif (this is saved in the same path as step 1)
+6) Remove all .bil and .hdr files in the directory before moving onto i + 1

+Steps 4-6 are intended to limit the amount of storage required to store United PRISM climate data.
+If you were attempt to download all required data, unzip it, and leave it as a .bil/.hdr combination, the amount of space required per day can range from 50-100mb per daily.
+If, for example, you wanted to download data for precipitation, temp max, min, and mean, you would need anywhere between 1-5TB of storage, depending on the date range.
+Converting to a .tif condenses data into 500kb-5mb chunks, with the higher end being for uncropped data (i.e., a daily for the entire United States).

-Note that although download times for individual files are very short, this function forces a 3.5 second sleep between download requests to avoid overloading PRISM servers.
+Note that although download times for individual files are very short, as per the PRISM group's request this function forces a 2 second sleep between download requests to avoid overloading PRISM servers.